-I. PREPARING FOR SURGERY What to Bring to the Hospital
+What to Bring to the Hospital

-- Surgical Consent signed by you (if not previously provided) - □ X-rays and lab reports (if requested) - □ Health Care Proxy - ☐ Your cane or crutches or walker, if you need them to enter the hospital (wheelchairs are available at the hospital entrance) - Flat, non-slip athletic or walking shoes.
-Bring any orthotics if you use them - Personal toiletries-the hospital provides basic toiletry articles.
-If you prefer a special type of soap or lotion or deodorant, please bring them - Eyeglasses instead of contact lenses (They are easier to take off and less likely to be lost in the hospital We cannot be responsible if you lose them) - Dentures: we will provide a container which you must use (When you remove them, make sure to keep the container on your bedside table or in a drawer, not on the bed or a food tray.
-As with glasses, we cannot be responsible for loss) - Bring a written list of the medications you have been taking (include any you may have stopped in anticipation of surgery and for medications you take only as needed please include the average number of times you do take the medicine each day or each week, if not every day) - Telephone numbers of people you may want to call.
-You may bring in your cell phone - □ Identification & Insurance Information - □ Small amount of money for newspapers, items from gift shop, incidentals etc. - A book, magazine or hobby item to assist relaxation - Sweat suit or loose, comfortable fitting clothes to wear home - Credit card (for ordering medical equipment/transport)
+Item Surgical Consent signed by you (if not previously provided) X-rays and lab reports (if requested) Health Care Proxy Your cane or crutches or walker, if you need them to enter the hospital (wheelchairs are available at the hospital entrance) Flat supportive athletic or walking shoes that are non-slip.
+Bring any orthotics if you use them Personal toiletries - The hospital provides basic toiletry articles If you prefer a special type of soap or lotion or deodorant, please bring them Eyeglasses instead of contact lenses (They are easier to take off and less likely to be lost in the hospital We cannot be responsible if you lose them) Dentures: we will provide a container which you must use (When you remove them, make sure to keep the container on your bedside table or in a drawer, not on the bed or a food tray.
+As with glasses, we cannot be responsible for loss) Bring a written list of the medications you have been taking (include any you may have stopped in anticipation of surgery and for medications you take only as needed please include the average number of times you do take the medicine each day or each week, if not every day)

+What to Bring to the Hospital

+Item

+Telephone numbers of people you may want to call.
+You may bring in your cell phone

+Identification & Insurance Information

+Small amount of money for newspapers, items from gift shop, incidentals etc.

+A book, magazine or hobby item to assist relaxation

+Sweat suit or loose, comfortable fitting clothes to wear home

+Credit card (for ordering medical equipment/transport)

 What NOT to Bring to the Hospital

+Item

 Valuables

 Jewelry

 Large amounts of money

 (Cash in excess of \$20.00 should be deposited in the hospital safe when you arrive, or sent home with your family.
 Although we respect your property rights, the hospital staff cannot guarantee security for your personal property.)